Subscribe for our FREE 30 minute meals book!

 Once it baked, I do recommend keeping this blueberry crisp stored in the fridge!
 It will stay fresh for a bit longer this way.

-gluten free blueberry crisp in a cast iron skillet with ice cream
+gluten free blueberry crisp with vanilla ice cream melting on top

 More summer desserts to try!